NHL Betting Odds

 Today’s NHL Odds – Moneyline, Puckline, Totals, Stanley Cup

 For upcoming NHL games, you can keep track of updated odds right here.
 This live odds feed keeps track of up-to-date odds as posted at the top sportsbooks in the state.
-Click on any odds to go directly to the sportsbook, register a new betting account and claim your free bets or bonus money.
+Click on any odds to go directly to the sportsbook, register a new betting account and claim your bonus bets or bonus money.

 Division, conference and Coyotes odds

 When it comes to NHL futures markets, you’ll want to keep tabs on the odds for division and conference champions, as well as the team that will hoist the coveted Stanley Cup.
 Other futures bets will include individual award winners, such as the Hart Memorial Trophy, for the league MVP, or the Vezina Trophy, which goes to the top goalie of the year.

 Check the second tab above for all of the latest NHL futures odds.
 Get a full run down of the latest Arizona Coyotes odds here.

 Arizona online sportsbooks use “American odds.”
 This refers to the odds format that is prevalent here in the United States.

 What you need to know with these sports betting odds is that when you see a negative number (such as -110) associated with a team or a particular outcome, that side is the favorite.
 A positive number (like +130) indicates an underdog in the eyes of the sportsbook.

 To calculate potential winnings, look at whether the odds are negative or positive.

 - For negative numbers, you would need to wager that amount in order to win $100.